 Applications may be submitted at any time, as there is no submission deadline.
-The NWMB will consider proposals for funding at their quarterly meetings in March, June, September and December of each year.
+The Board may consider proposals at their quarterly meetings in March, June, September, and December of each year.
+The Board may also consider proposals during teleconferences, virtual, or in-person meetings outside of the regularly scheduled quarterly meetings.